jonlanda/java_pokemon/README.md

 ## How to execute the jar file:
 - Make sure you have installed Java (if not download here -> [Java](https://java.com/de/download/manual.jsp))
 - Look at latest releases
-- Download .jar File in latest release
+- Download .bat File in latest release
 - Open Terminal (!
 The Colors only work in PowerShell !) in the Folder you placed the .jar File
 - Type: java -jar java_pokemon.jar